 02-92 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2515 (Cont.)

-required determinations about the level of services needed and the need for .
+required determinations about the level of services needed and the need for specialized services.
 If at any time during the Level II screening it is determined that the individual does not have MR or MI, stop the screening and permit the individual to enter or remain in the NF.

 These requirements apply to all individuals (including private pay and Medicare patients, not just Medicaid recipients).
-Therefore, the 75 percent FFP under Medicaid is available for the costs for all your required PASARR activities without regard to the eligibility status of the individual being screened or reviewed.
+Therefore, the 75 percent FFP under Medicaid is available for the direct costs for all your required PASARR activities without regard to the eligibility status of the individual being screened or reviewed.
 You do not receive any funding from Medicare for PASARR activities related to Medicare beneficiaries.

 The responsibility for identifying individuals (through Level I screening) who appear to have MI or MR lies with the NF since it is prohibited from admitting any new resident who has MI or MR unless the State mental health or mental retardation authority has determined that the individual requires a NF level of care.
 Depending upon the method of entry of new admissions into a NF, the expense of identifying those individuals who are subject to PAS can possibly be incurred by either the NF or a State employee or contractor.
 Since a large portion of new admissions to NFs come directly from hospitals, you may choose to contract with hospitals to have their discharge planners do the Level I screening and referral to the State authorities for PAS.
 Referrals to the State of current residents for ARR are normally the responsibility of the NF (as an outcome of the routine resident assessments required under §1919(b)(3) of the Act) unless you choose to do the Level I identifications for ARR yourself in conjunction with performing Level II evaluations.